Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Although according to Art 9(2) of WCHR’s Statute, the World Court also is entitled to exercise its discretion on the special case where there is no relevant domestic remedy or due process of law… [38] This is where the WCHR may step in but the resistance from Australian political system is possible.

 Tough political stand of denying or excluding court’s jurisdiction on migration issues will put WCHR in an adverse position.
-Particularly the coalition government has intentionally imposed ‘restraints on judicial review by use of an ouster clause or privative clause’.[39]
+Particularly, the coalition government has intentionally imposed ‘restraints on judicial review by use of an ouster clause or privative clause’.[39]
 Often, minister’s personal discretionary power will finalize a detainee’s case.

-Art 14(3) of WCHR Draft Statute sets out that the State Party ‘shall grant access to all places of detention and other facilities while carrying out a fact-finding mission’,[41] while Australian government might improve the living condition of detention centers as this is not covered by ‘’privative clause’’, but for the detainees, the ‘luxurious prison’ is still the ‘prison’ where ‘the right to liberty’’ has been deprived.
+Art 14(3) of WCHR Draft Statute sets out that the State Party ‘shall grant access to all places of detention and other facilities while carrying out a fact-finding mission’,[41] while the Australian government might improve the living condition of detention centers as this is not covered by ‘’privative clause’’, but for the detainees, the ‘luxurious prison’ is still the ‘prison’ where ‘the right to liberty’’ has been deprived.

 In the case like F.J. v Australia, when the adverse security assessment denies the due process of law and the complainant doesn’t even have ‘statutory basis for challenging the substantive necessity of detention’, [42] can a WCHR help the author find a solution?